Antique: China

+Antiquing

-AntiquingAntiquing is the act of shopping, identifying, negotiating, or bargaining for antiques.
+Antiquing is the act of shopping, identifying, negotiating, or bargaining for antiques.
 People buy items for personal use, gifts, or profit.
 Sources for antiquing include garage sales and yard sales, estate sales, resort towns, antique districts, collectives, and international auction houses.

 Note that antiquing also means the craft of making an object appear antique through distressing or using the antique-looking paint applications.
 Often, individuals get confused between these handmade distressed vintage or modern items and true antiques.
 Would-be antique collectors who are unaware of the differences may find themselves paying a high amount of money for something that would have little value if re-sold.

 Furniture

 Antique furniture is a popular area of antiques because furniture has obvious practical uses as well as collector value.
-Many collectors use antique furniture pieces in their homes, and care for them with the hope that the value of these items will remain same or appreciate.
+Many collectors use antique furniture pieces in their homes, and care for them with the hope that the value of these items will remain the same or appreciate.
 This is in contrast to buying new furniture, which typically depreciates from the moment of purchase.

 Antique furniture includes dining tables, chairs, bureaus, chests etc. The most common woods are mahogany, oak, pine, walnut, and rosewood.
 Chinese antique furniture is often made with elm, a wood common to many regions in Asia.
 Each wood has a distinctive grain and color.
 Many modern pieces of furniture use laminate or wood veneer to achieve the same effect.
 There are a number of different styles of antique furniture depending on when and where it was made.
 Some examples of stylistic periods are: Arts & Crafts, Georgian, Regency, and Victorian.

 An important part of some antique furniture is its hardware fittings, the style of which varies from one period to another.
 For example, Victorian era hardware is different from other period hardware and is perceived to be aesthetically defined; this is the reason for its popularity.